 What is a PhD in Accountancy?

-PhD Accountancy is a doctoral programme that offers a systematic study of accounting, consulting and financial analysis.
+Accountancy PhD is a doctoral programme that offers a systematic study of accounting, consulting and financial analysis.
 The course deals with research-oriented methods of Accountancy, delving into its theoretical foundations, practical applications, and its relevance in contemporary and intellectual contexts.

 It has been planned to suit individuals seeking to contribute to the academic and practical field of Accounting and Finance for careers in academia, consulting, and financial analysis.